 Therefore, the practice of including drawings with the main application is preferred to avoid any hassle.

 - Also, there is a very common doubt that whether it is compulsory to show every method through drawing.
-The answer is ‘NO!’, for all those application types that represents a universal or general fact.
-For example, diagram showing a man holding a straw to sip water, with all the labels for man, water, pipe, etc., is not required.
+The answer is ‘NO!’, for all those application types that represent a universal or general fact.
+For example, a diagram showing a man holding a straw to sip water, with all the labels for man, water, pipe, etc., is not required.

 - Another misconception is that whether everything has to be explained using individual views.
-The answer to this misconception, is ‘YES!’; while showing the process steps or any individual parts, it is always preferred to present as good and as many views in its favor, as possible.
+The answer to this misconception is ‘YES!’; while showing the process steps or any individual parts, it is always preferred to present as good and as many views in its favor, as possible.
 The drawings have to be in a uniform format and must be electronically reproducible.
-This enhances the chances of its grant, simply because the examiner will consider that the inventor is very much aware about the invention and the USPTO guidelines.
+This enhances the chances of its grant, simply because the examiner will consider that the inventor is very much aware of the invention and the USPTO guidelines.